collinalexbell/daemon.life/index.md

 ## What is edencybernetics.life?

-The main goal of Eden Cybernetics is to use cybernetic organisms I call "daemons" to improve life for the humans and animals living on earth.
+The main goal of Eden Cybernetics is to use cybernetic organisms I call "daemons" to improve life for earthlings (and future Martians, Elon willing).

 ## Current/Future Projects